INTERDISCIPLINARY STUDIES, LIBERAL ARTS

 Core Curriculum Requirements (43-45)

 In College Core B, all majors in programs in the College of Humanities and Behavioral Sciences are required to pass a second course in Social and Behavioral Sciences (i.e., CHBS majors cannot fulfill College Core B requirements with a Health and Wellness course).

 Curriculum requirements may not be double-counted toward the Liberal Arts Core, Concentrations, or B.S. requirements.

-- Humanities (ENGL 306 Professional Writing or ENGL 307 Business Writing are recommended)
+Written Communication: ENGL 306 Professional Writing or ENGL 307 Business Writing (3 credits)

 IDSL Disciplinary Concentration Requirements (36)